Advanced Proofreading

 Certificate

-Upon successfully completing the course you will receive a completion certificate from PTC.
+Upon successfully completing the course you will receive a completion certificate from the PTC.

 Completing this course is worth 3 points towards upgrading your CIEP membership.

 Rosemary RobertsHeather Rawlin began her career in publishing by training with the PTC to become a proofreader and copy-editor.
-She worked for six years as an editorial project manager for a firm of typesetters, taking academic publications from manuscript through to print-ready and digital formats, and liaising closely with freelance copy editors, proofreaders and indexers, as well as with the in-house production team of typesetters and quality-assurance readers.
-Heather started her editorial freelance business in 2015 and began tutoring the PTC distance-learning courses Essential Copy Editing and Essential Proofreading in 2018.
-She has degrees in the History of Art and experience of editorial work in medical and scientific publishing, as well as the Arts, Humanities and Social Sciences.
+She worked for six years as an editorial project manager for a firm of typesetters, taking academic publications from manuscript through to print-ready and digital formats, and liaising closely with freelance copy-editors, proofreaders and indexers, as well as with the in-house production team of typesetters and quality-assurance readers.
+Heather started her editorial freelance business in 2015 and began tutoring the PTC distance-learning courses Essential Copy-Editing and Essential Proofreading in 2018.
+She has degrees in the History of Art and experience of editorial work in medical and scientific publishing, the Arts, Humanities and Social Sciences.